-Workplace Communication Tools: Top 6 Questions to Ask Your Employees
+Workplace Communication Tools: Top 5 Questions to Ask Your Employees

 Communication In the Workplace can be complicated

-If you’ve read any of our Celpax blog stories, you know how we pass on the message from our users to encourage open workplace communication.
+If you’ve read any of our Celpax articles, you know how we pass on the message from our users to encourage open workplace communication.

-Connecting one on one with an employees lets them know that you’re there, listening and putting value on workplace satisfaction to make it a better place to be.
+And that you’re putting value on workplace satisfaction to make it a better place to be.

 That’s why we’ve developed these top questions to help you begin your conversations.